 Designing a Successful Oral Defence

-Invited speaker: Dr. Maria Luisa C. Sadorra This workshop for postgraduate students is designed to prepare participants for their oral defence.
+Speaker: Dr. Maria Luisa C. Sadorra This workshop for postgraduate students is designed to prepare participants for their oral defence.
 It familiarizes them with the common structure and expected content of the defence, and management of public self-presentation.
 Participants will be introduced to principles of presentation and notions of public persona.
-Two Q & A sessions will provide opportunities for participants to ask questions and receive feedback specific to their viva.
+Two Q&A sessions will provide opportunities for participants to ask questions and receive feedback specific to their viva.
 Dr. Maria Luisa C. Sadorra is a language consultant and independent researcher.
-She pioneered persona studies at the National University of Singapore (NUS) through the Ideas and Exposition Programme where she offered “Public Persona and Self-Presentation” to undergraduate students at the University Town College Programme.
-At NUS, she also taught and coordinated undergraduate and postgraduate academic writing and communication courses.
-Remark: Participants are recommended to turn the video on during the workshop.
-Medium of Instruction: English |
+She is lecturer at Ateneo De Manila University.
+She pioneered persona studies at the National University of Singapore (NUS) through the Ideas and Exposition Programme where she offered “Public Persona and Self-Presentation” at the University Town College Programme.
+At NUS, she also taught and coordinated undergraduate and postgraduate communication and academic writing courses.
+Remarks: |

-26 Apr 2022 (Tue) 2:30 p.m. – 4:30 p.m. |
+4 Nov 2025 (Tue) 2:30 p.m. – 4:30 p.m. |

 Enquiries: Email to eref@cuhk.edu.hk |